rombrom/rombrom.com/src/posts/testing-dapps-with-playwright-anvil-wagmi.md

 When you run `npm test` again, we should get 4 passed tests now.
 Running this command a second time however makes the `"synchronize times"` test fail.
 If you read the code in our date fixture carefully you may know why: we can't set the time of our local testnet node to a date in the past.
 Only forwards.

 The solution here is making a snapshot of our chain state before our tests fire and restore this snapshot after all tests are finished.
+We can leverage our `anvil` fixture for this.

 ```ts
 // tests/smoke.spec.ts